Larder: Description

-In the northern hemisphere, most houses would be arranged to have their larders and kitchens on the north or west side of the house where they received the least amount of sun.
+In the northern hemisphere, most houses would be arranged to have their larders and kitchens on the north or west side of the house where they received the least sun.
 In Australia and New Zealand, larders were placed on the south or east sides of the house for the same reason.

 Inside the meat safe or wet larder at The Regency Town House in Hove, Britain.
 Meat larders have hooks for hanging joints of meat.

 Many larders have small, unglazed windows with window openings covered in fine mesh.
 This allows free circulation of air without allowing flies to enter.
 Many larders also have tiled or painted walls to simplify cleaning.
 Older larders, and especially those in larger houses, have hooks in the ceiling to hang joints of meat.

 Etymology

 Middle English (denoting a store of meat): from Old French lardier, from medieval Latin lardarium, from laridum.

 History

 In medieval households, the word "larder" referred both to an office responsible for fish, jams, and meat, as well as to the room in which these commodities were kept.
 It was headed by a larderer.
 The Scots term for larder was spence, and referred specifically to a place from which stores or food were distributed, hence in Scotland larderers (also pantlers and cellarers) were known as spencers.

 The office generally was subordinated to the kitchen and existed as a separate office only in larger households.
 It was closely connected to other offices of the kitchen, such as the saucery and the scullery.

 Larders were used by the Indus Valley civilization to store bones of goats, oxen, and sheep.
 These larders were made of large clay pots.